 - Sunday 7th October, 10am-5pm (in Cuckfield) Find out more.

 Morning and Evening Eight-Week Mindfulness Courses

-Mindfulness-Based Stress Reduction (MBSR) is the gold standard eight-week mindfulness course.
+This course includes all the essential elements of Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT), which are the gold standard in mindfulness training.
 The course teaches us how to cultivate awareness and be less caught up in automatic thoughts, feelings and behaviour patterns.
 Participants learn meditation practices which can transform daily life, including sitting meditation, body scanning and mindful movement.

 (Please note, we often hold waiting lists for our courses and early booking is advised.)